pulumi/docs/content/blog/when-to-use-azure-cosmos-db/index.md

 - **ACID Transactions and Consistency**: Cosmos DB supports ACID transactions but only within single partitions (more on partitions soon).
 Cross-partition operations in Cosmos DB may require manual consistency handling.

-- **Schema Evolution and Migrations**: As shown, relational databases enforce a schema and support migration tools.
+- **Schema Evolution and Migrations**: Relational databases enforce a schema and support migration tools.
 Cosmos DB's schemaless design offers flexibility but requires custom logic for data migrations, which can increase operational overhead with frequent schema changes.

 - **Query Optimization and Indexing**: Postgres, SQL Server, and any relational database will have a query optimization layer with a sophisticated planner and manual indexing control.
 Cosmos DB auto-indexes all fields, simplifying queries but potentially increasing costs.
 Custom indexing policies offer less control than you would see in SQL Server or Postgres.